New Hire Onboarding Is Simplified with This Onboarding Checklist

 Your new hire needs to know who they are working for and with.
 It may sound silly, but it can be easy to forget to introduce a new team member to everyone, especially when it comes to remote teams.
 The meeting with the manager is an opportunity to concretize the responsibilities and goals of the new hire, as well as build the contact channels for any support the new hire might need.

-Meeting team members also helps build out the communication channels necessary for a productive work environment but can be a lot less formal than meeting with direct managers.
+Meeting team members also help build out the communication channels necessary for a productive work environment but can be a lot less formal than meeting with direct managers.

 Complete Tax Forms (W4, I9, and State Tax Forms)

 Is it boring?
 Yes.
 Is it necessary?
 Also, yes.
-It probably shouldn’t be the first part of a new hire’s onboarding process, but having all of the relevant legal forms completed and filed is vital to ensure that both you and the new employee stay compliant.
+It probably shouldn’t be the first part of a new hire checklist process, but having all of the relevant legal forms completed and filed is vital to ensure that both you and the new employee stay compliant.

 Failure to fill in the relevant paperwork can lead to significant fines – make it part of any onboarding checklist!